-I am a journalist and researcher with online, print and broadcasting experience.
+I am a communications professional with experience of online, print and broadcasting journalism.

 The bulk of my experience has been in print media, but I have also worked as a online journalist and a broadcast researcher.